thomaseding/sd-png-metadata/README.md

   --log-file            Log file path.
   --pattern-file        Pattern file path for caption output.
   --print               Print the input image metadata to stdout.
+  --print-key <key>     Print the input image metadata key to stdout.
   --overwrite-input     Overwrite the input image with the metadata.
   --batch               Batch mode.
 Specified files must be directories.
   --force               Disable all overwrite checks.